arthurBarthe/debiased-spatial-whittle/docs/models.md

 Within the _compute method of a CompoundModel, when evaluating children models at lags, you should not use their call method but rather their _compute method (see e.g. SumModel).

+For a univariate model, if we pass a lags array with shape (ndim, n1, ..., nk),

 ::: debiased_spatial_whittle.models.CovarianceModel

 ::: debiased_spatial_whittle.models.ExponentialModel